Skyvell/bmw-commision-design/README.md

 ![Initial draft of architecture](architecture.svg)

 ## Database design
-Volume targets will be parsed into the VolumeTargets table and commission matrixes will be parseed into the CommissionMatrixes table.
+Volume targets will be parsed into the VolumeTargets table.
+Commission matrixes will be parseed into the CommissionMatrixes table.
 Since the partition key does not uniquely identify an item, a composite key will be used.

 ![Initial draft of architecture](database.svg)